anyconnect/EventLibrary/README.txt

-The AnyConnect Event Library creates a junction between AnyConnect's Smarter Camera Platform Libraries and your smarter camera’s event library.
+The AnyConnect Event Library creates a junction between AnyConnect's Smarter Camera Platform Libraries and your smarter camera’s sensor events.
 The steps to build and deploy your Event Library are:

 1. Complete the stub functions in Event.cpp.